virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Provide valid identification (driver’s license, passport, military identification, or a Virginia state-issued ID will suffice)

-• Send a complete request form along with the necessary documents to the appropriate office.
+• Send a complete request form and the necessary documents to the appropriate office.

 • There may be a waiting period for the office to process the application.